The Scripture Scout

 Guys, this is a tough one.
 I love short-term missions.
 My life was forever changed by short-term missions or I wouldn't be writing about it, right?
-My parents were missionaries in New Zealand for years (I was born during that time!).
-BUT!! ... yes, there is a BUT ...
+My parents were long-stem missionaries in New Zealand for years (I was born during that time!).
+AND!! ... yes, there is an AND ...

 Lemme just get this out of the way immediately: there is NO substitute for the career missionary.
 Yeah, I'm sorry, not even you. *wink* And I know you agree or you wouldn't be doing short term missions in the first place.